It’s interesting to see the different takes on the same place a century apart.

 The most famous of them was Mary Leiter, who led a glamorous life as Lady Curzon.
 Her father was a wealthy dry goods merchant from Chicago who made a fortune in partnership with the department store mogul Marshall Field.

 Fellowes stressed that he didn’t model Cora specifically on Mary Leiter.
 But there are many parallels in their lives.
-And Eliza Scidmore’s world intersected with that of Mary Leiter.
+Eliza Scidmore knew Mary Leiter as a young debutante in Washington.

 American heiress Mary Leiter, who became Lady Curzon